CodeWordJava/100DaysOfCode/README.md

 ### Today's progress:
  - covered more on eventlistners and the DOM
  - looked at Asynchronous code and intro into JSON
- - Christophe took the lead on the Kayne workshop taks so i need to have a play with these when I fork the repo.
+ - Christophe took the lead on the Kayne workshop task so i need to have a play with these when I fork the repo.

 #### after Hours
 ##### take away notes